xsdk-project/ATPESC2018HandsOnLessons/_lessons/pumi/lesson.md

 processing resources while keeping communication costs low.
 The multi-level graph and recursive sectioning geometric methods are among the most commonly available and used methods for partitioning unstructured meshes.
-In this lesson we will exercise the multi-level graph partitioner (refered to as 'graph' below) provided by the Zoltan interface and implemented by ParMETIS.
+In this lesson we will exercise the multi-level graph partitioner (referred to as 'graph' below) provided by the Zoltan interface and implemented by ParMETIS.
 We will then run recursive coordinate bisection ('RCB') and recursive inertial bisection ('RIB') to produce meshes of with the same part count (number of